camunda/blog.camunda.org/content/post/2018/04/camunda-bpm-790-alpha4-released.md

 In case you're using [Wildfly Swarm](http://wildfly-swarm.io/) to build your application, the new community extension is now available to easily include Camunda Engine and/or
 Web applications to Wildfly Swarm projects.
 Please check the project on [GitHub](https://github.com/camunda/camunda-bpm-wildfly-swarm).

+## Integration of the Latest Version of DMN-JS in Cockpit

+This alpha release integrates the last version of DMN-JS, the DMN library Cockpit uses internally and which was completly rewritten recently.
+The benefits are mainly UX improvements and a huge performance boost when vieweing & modeling Decision Tables and Decision Requirement Diagrams.

+{{< figure class="teaser" src="new-dmn.gif" alt="Large decision table with the new dmn-js" caption="Large decision table with the new dmn-js" title="Camunda BPM Cockpit" >}}
+{{< figure class="teaser" src="old-dmn.gif" alt="Large decision table with the old dmn-js" caption="Large decision table with the old dmn-js" title="Camunda BPM Cockpit" >}}

 ## What's Next?